From Ngoma Safari Lodge you have a great view of the Chobe River.

 Attitude towards children: Children aged 10 years and over are welcome at Ngoma Safari Lodge.

-Notes: Due to the presence of potentially dangerous wildlife around this unfenced camp.
+Notes: Due to the presence of potentially dangerous wildlife around this unfenced camp, children must be under the constant supervision of their parents.
 The pool is unfenced and there are steep drops in front of many of the chalets and viewing decks.
-Children must be under the constant supervision of their parents.

 Communications: There is usually cellphone coverage at Ngoma as well as WiFi in the main area.